hasura/ekg-prometheus/Tutorial.md

    parameter are two user-defined types, `EndpointTags` and `DataSourceTags`.

-1. Here, the `ToTags` instance of `EndpointTags` has been specified by hand.
+1. Here, the `ToLabels` instance of `EndpointTags` has been specified by hand.

-1. Here, the `ToTags` instance of `DataSourceTags` has been specified using GHC.Generics.
+1. Here, the `ToLabels` instance of `DataSourceTags` has been specified using GHC.Generics.

-    A `ToTags` instance may be derived via GHC.Generics for any record that exclusively has fields of type `Text`.
+    A `ToLabels` instance may be derived via GHC.Generics for any record that exclusively has fields of type `Text`.
 The record field names are used as the tag keys.